kevinjdonohue/AntergosLinux/README.md

 Although I'm referencing Antergos Linux specifically in this guide, my guess is that many of the steps, tools, etc. may be relevant to installing other distributions.

-## Preparing for the install
+## PREPARING FOR INSTALL

 1. Download Live ISO
 1. Verify md5 of ISO
 1. Use Bash or Etcher to create a boot-able USB from the ISO

 In order to install Antergos on my Thinkpad, I first created and verified (md5) a fresh copy of the [Antergos Live ISO](https://antergos.com/download/antergos-live-iso/) on a USB flash drive.